djorlando24/pyLabDataLogger/INSTALL.md

 - For I2C devices, you will need smbus module: and driver specific modules i.e. Adafruit_ADS1x15

-- For VISA over TCP/IP for networked devices, pyvisa-py module is required Install by 'pip install pyvisa-py' and check installed options with 'python -m visa info'
+- For VISA over TCP/IP for networked devices, pyvisa & pyvisa-py modules are required Install by 'pip install pyvisa-py' and check installed options with 'python -m visa info'